hydraulic-institute/edb/readme.md

 **Important** - while HTML supports tables, using them directly will be extremely error-prone, and you will not be able to take advantage of the unit conversions and formatting that the EDB will give you.

 Instead, tables are supported via a *custom extenstion* to markdown syntax.
 To include a table, you must define a `=|=` line, followed by meta data describing the table, and finally end the block with an other line containing only `=|=`.

+Do **NOT** put blank lines after the initial tag and before the ending tag.

 For example:
 ```